byoso/Nord-Manager/readme.md

 - In the **directory**
 ```
-~/.local/share/NordManager
+~/.local/share/applications-files/Nord_Manager
 ```
-you will find a file
+you will find the installed files.
-named "data.json", it contains the settings of the app.

-Change it to the command adapted to your own needs. don't forget to RTFM : man nordvpn
-;)

 - **info_command** : the bash command to get the status of the vpn.
 For nord VPN it is "nordvpn status"